terminal42/escargot/README.md

   * Analyzes `Sitemap` entries in the `robots.txt` and adds the URIs found there to the queue.
   * Handles disallowed paths based on the `robots.txt` content.

-  By default, this subscriber will never cause any requests to be executed because it doesn't care if anything is requested.
-But if it is, it wants to add meta information (tags) on all the found `CrawlUri` instances.
+  This subscriber will never cause any requests to be executed because it doesn't care if anything is requested.
+But if it is, it adds meta information (tags) on all the found `CrawlUri` instances.

 * The `HtmlCrawlerSubscriber`